nveronicatran/understanding.archives/about.md

 layout: page
 ---

-A collection of canonical, recommended, and the personal favorite texts about and around cities, museums, and design.
+A collection of canonical, recommended, and the personal favourite texts about and around cities, museums, and design.

 <div class="bio">
-<h3>An MDEF research project about information and boxes of information.</h3>
+<h3>Heading 1</h3>
-<p>test 1
+<p>Project
     </p>
 </div>